rossprogram/rossprogram.github.io/counselors/index.md

 ## Counselor Responsibilities

 Counselors are role models for the younger students.
+Counselors lead daily Zoom meetings with a group of 5 students, and evaluate (grade) the mathematical work they submit.
-Counselors supervise dormitory life, evaluate (grade) the mathematical work submitted by their family of students, and provide gentle hints and advice to help inspire students to stay focused on their math problems.
+Counselors provide gentle hints and advice to help inspire students to stay focused on their math problems.
-In addition, counselors participate in one or two math courses (topics vary from year to year) and are encouraged to organize their own lectures or short courses in the dorm.
+In addition, counselors participate in one or two math courses at more advanced levels (topics vary from year to year) and are encouraged to organize and present their own Zoom lectures on some topics of interest.

 ## Compensation

-In exchange for six weeks of work, Ross/USA provides each counselor with room and board, and a salary.
-Ross/USA does not reimburse any travel expenses.
+In exchange for six weeks of work, the Ross Foundation provides each counselor with a salary.
+We expect to offer a base salary of $3000 for six weeks of work, with opportunities to earn extra pay for additional duties as needed.

-Counselors at Ross/Asia work for five weeks with a smaller salary, but are reimbursed for travel expenses.